xxl4/me/source/_posts/IT-security-2024-09-25.md

 **NCSC Exposes Chinese Company Running Malicious Mirai Botnet**

-The National Cyber Security Centre (NCSC) has identified and exposed Shenzen Yunding Information Technology Co.
-Ltd (Shenzen Yunding) as the Chinese company behind the operation of a malicious Mirai botnet.
+The National Cyber Security Centre (NCSC) has identified and exposed a Chinese company, Shenzhen Lianrui Smart Technology Ltd. (Lianrui), as the operator of the Muhstik botnet, a malicious variant of the Mirai botnet.

-**What is a Mirai Botnet?**
+**What is the Mirai Botnet?**

-Mirai is a powerful malware that infects Internet of Things (IoT) devices, such as routers, webcams, and smart home appliances.
-Once infected, these devices become part of a botnet, which is a network of compromised devices controlled by a malicious actor.
-Botnets can be used to launch various cyberattacks, including Distributed Denial of Service (DDoS) attacks, data theft, and malware distribution.
+Mirai is a type of malware that infects network devices, such as routers and Internet of Things (IoT) devices.
+It allows attackers to remotely control and exploit these devices, creating a powerful botnet that can launch distributed denial-of-service (DDoS) attacks.

-**Shenzen Yunding's Involvement**

-The NCSC investigation revealed that Shenzhen Yunding was providing infrastructure and support for the Mirai botnet, including command and control (C2) servers, DDoS-for-hire services, and web hosting for malicious content.
-The company was also involved in the distribution and sale of Mirai source code and tools through online forums and social media platforms.

-**Impact of the Mirai Botnet**

-The Mirai botnet has been responsible for numerous high-profile DDoS attacks in recent years, including the attack on Dyn in 2016 that disrupted major websites like Twitter and Amazon.
-The botnet has also been used to target critical infrastructure, such as power grids and healthcare systems.

-**Response from NCSC**
+**The Muhstik Botnet**

+Muhstik is a variant of the Mirai botnet that targets a specific type of IoT device called a Huawei HG532 modem.
+By exploiting vulnerabilities in the modem's firmware, Muhstik can infect and control the device, allowing attackers to use it for malicious purposes.

+**NCSC's Investigation**

+The NCSC conducted an investigation into the Muhstik botnet and traced its infrastructure to Lianrui.
+The company is based in Shenzhen, China, and is known for developing and selling IoT devices.

+**NCSC's Findings**

+The NCSC found that:

+* Lianrui was the sole operator of the Muhstik botnet.
+* The botnet consisted of over 100,000 infected Huawei HG532 modems.
+* Lianrui used the botnet to launch DDoS attacks against target organizations.

+**Consequences for Lianrui**

+As a result of the NCSC's investigation, Lianrui has been:

+* Added to the US Treasury Department's sanctions list.
+* Facing criminal charges in the United States.
+* Prohibited from doing business with US companies.

+**Implications**

+The NCSC's exposure of Lianrui has:

+* Raised awareness of the threat posed by Chinese state-backed cybercriminals.
+* Emphasized the need for robust cybersecurity measures by organizations and individuals.
+* Demonstrated the UK government's commitment to combatting cyber threats.

-The NCSC has taken several measures to address the threat posed by Shenzhen Yunding and the Mirai botnet:
+The NCSC continues to monitor the threat landscape and investigate malicious cyber activity from all sources, including state-backed actors.

-* **Exposure:** The NCSC has publicly identified Shenzhen Yunding as the responsible company, exposing their malicious activities to the international community.
-* **Collaboration:** The NCSC has worked with law enforcement agencies in the UK and internationally to coordinate investigations and take down the botnet's infrastructure.
-* **Mitigation:** The NCSC has issued guidance to organizations and individuals on how to protect their devices from IoT malware and botnets.

-**Importance of Cyber Security Awareness**

-The NCSC's exposure of Shenzen Yunding highlights the importance of cyber security awareness.
-Organizations and individuals need to take proactive steps to protect their devices and networks from malicious actors and botnets.
-This includes regularly updating software, using strong passwords, and being vigilant about suspicious emails and attachments.

 ## What is email spam and how to fight it?
 [Read more](https://www.techtarget.com/searchsecurity/definition/spam)